Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-\paragraph{Limit} The risk of harm faced by researchers can be minimised by reducing their exposure to content.
-For some researchers, such as annotators, this exposure is unavoidable -- but can be minimised by using more efficient techniques for working with data.
-For instance, active learning and continuous learning minimise the total amount of data that is needed for a given project.
-In some fields, such as computer vision, techniques have been developed to enable researchers to carry out their work whilst minimising the risk of harm, such as greyscaling images ~\cite{das2020fast}.
-Similar approaches for text could be considered, such as masking harmful words, although this is likely to constrain research and may not be a worthwhile tradeoff.
-For people involved in other parts of the research process, such as machine learning engineers, engagement with data can be substantially minimised by more effective data processing.
-For instance, harmful text can be replaced with dummy data whilst establishing coding pipelines -- and the real data only merge back in once models need to be trained.
+\paragraph{Limit} The risk of researchers experiencing harm can be minimised by reducing their exposure to content.
+For some researchers, such as annotators, exposure is unavoidable -- but can be limited with more efficient techniques for working with data.
+For instance, active learning and transfer learning reduce the total amount of labelled data needed for a given project.
+In some fields, such as computer vision, techniques have been developed to enable annotators to carry out their work whilst minimising the risk of harm, such as greyscaling or blurring images ~\cite{karunakaran2019testing, das2020fast}.
+Similar approaches for text could be considered, such as masking harmful words, although this may constrain the actual work of annotation.
+For people involved in other parts of the research process, engagement with data can be substantially minimised by more effective data processing.
+For instance, harmful text can be replaced with dummy data for establishing coding pipelines and the real data only used once models need to be trained.